massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager logging release-and-reopen - Cause Forgejo to release and re-open files used for logging

 USAGE:
-   forgejo manager logging release-and-reopen command [command options]
+   forgejo manager logging release-and-reopen [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command